-The data on year of entry were derived from answers to Question 9 in the 2016 American Community Survey (ACS).
-This question was asked about Persons 1 through 5 in the ACS, and was restricted to those persons who on Question 8 answered that they were in citizenship categories (2) born in Puerto Rico, Guam, the U.S. Virgin Islands, or Northern Marianas, (3) born abroad of U.S. citizen parent or parents, (4) U.S. citizen by naturalization, or (5) not a U.S citizen.
+The data on year of entry were derived from answers to Question 9 in the 2022 American Community Survey (ACS).
+This question was asked about Persons 1 through 5 in the ACS and was restricted to those persons who on Question 8 answered that they were in citizenship categories (2) born in Puerto Rico, Guam, the U.S. Virgin Islands, or Northern Marianas; (3)

+born abroad of U.S. citizen parent or parents; (4) U.S. citizen by naturalization; or (5) not a U.S citizen.

 All respondents born outside the United States were asked for the year in which they came to live in the United States.
-This includes people born in Puerto Rico and U.S. Island Areas; people born abroad of an U.S. citizen parent or parents; and the foreign born.
+This includes people born in Puerto Rico, Guam, the Northern Marianas, or the U.S. Virgin Islands; people born abroad of at least one U.S. citizen parent; and the foreign-born.
 (See "Citizenship Status.")
-For the Puerto Rico Community Survey, respondents were asked for the year in which they came to live in Puerto Rico.
+For the Puerto Rico Community Survey, respondents born outside Puerto Rico were asked for the year in which they came to live in Puerto Rico.

-The responses to this question indicate when persons born outside of the U.S. came to live in the United States.
+The responses to this question indicate when persons born outside the U.S. came to live in the United States.

-Question/Concept History - Since 1996, the year of entry questions for the ACS and for the Puerto Rico Community Survey (PRCS) were identical.
+Question/Concept History - Since 1996, the year of entry questions for the ACS and for the Puerto Rico Community Survey (PRCS) have been identical.
 An instruction was added beginning in 1999 to "Print numbers in boxes."
-In 2015, this instruction was changed to "If this person came to live in the United States more than once, print latest year."
+In 2015, this instruction was changed to "If this person came to live in the United States more than once, print latest year" for ACS and "If this person came to live in Puerto Rico more than once, print latest year" for PRCS.